 My Midwife & Me offers a £50 ‘Refer a Friend’ discount for any midwives who join together.
 Just notify our membership team upon the returning of your introduction pack and they will ensure the £50 is deducted from your membership fees.

-Does the indemnity cover all the services I offer, including Lactation Consultancy and Frenotomy, hypnobirthing, MAM 3 Step Rewind Therapy and various complementary therapies that I use antenatally and during birth such as aromatherapy and acupuncture?
+Does the indemnity cover all the services I offer, including Lactation Consultancy, hypnobirthing, MAM 3 Step Rewind Therapy and various complementary therapies that I use antenatally and during birth such as aromatherapy and acupuncture?

 My Midwife & Me do cover the above, but we would need to have copies of your certificates from a certified or recognised provider for us to place on file.

 Does My Midwife & Me cover public liability insurance?

 Yes.
 My Midwife & Me hold a separate Public Liability insurance that provides cover to each member.